NVIDIA/cuOpt-Resources/notebooks/routing/service/README.md

 # cuOpt Server Notebooks

-Contains a collection of Jupyter Notebooks that outline how cuOpt REST endpoints can be used to solve a wide variety of problems.
+Contains a collection of Jupyter Notebooks that outline how cuOpt service endpoints can be used to solve a wide variety of problems.

 ## Summary
 Each notebook represents an example use case for NVIDIA cuOpt.
-All notebooks demonstrate high level problem modeling leveraging the cuOpt RESTful service.
-In addition, each notebook covers additional cuOpt features listed below alongside notebook descriptions
+All notebooks demonstrate high level problem modeling leveraging the cuOpt service.
+Each notebook also covers additional cuOpt features listed below alongside notebook descriptions

 - **cost_matrix_creation.ipynb :** A notebook demonstrating how to build a cost matrix for various problem types
     - *Additional Features:*